world-federation-of-advertisers/experimental/dp_consistency/README.md

 ## Experimental Results

 Simulation results demonstrate a reduction in variance across all variables in the report, indicating improved consistency after applying this method.
+More details will be added soon.

 ## Key Advantages